From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Taxonomy: The Video-to-Control Interface Spectrum

 \paragraph{Explicit visual interfaces.} Explicit-interface methods expose the video-to-control interface as an interpretable target---such as a subgoal image, video plan, trajectory, or pose sequence---that a downstream controller explicitly tracks or follows.
 Training is therefore often modular: a video-pretrained predictor produces the interface, sometimes with an additional transfer step (e.g., lifting 2D tracks to 6D poses), and a separate controller maps this interface plus robot state to low-level actions.
 This design improves transparency and can ease cross-embodiment transfer because the interface is defined in visual or geometric space, but it also shifts the reliability burden to interface prediction and perception/transfer pipelines, often requiring execution-time tracking and replanning to control compounding errors.

+\paragraph{Assignment rule and boundary cases.} To keep family membership reproducible rather than impressionistic, we assign each method by the signal that carries the primary control burden at the final grounding stage---the point at which video-derived structure is converted into executable robot actions.
+If the deployed system emits robot actions without an inspectable intermediate target consumed by a separate controller, we classify it as \textbf{direct video--action}, even when video prediction is used during training.
+If the transferable object is a compact action-like code learned from transitions, we classify it as \textbf{latent-action}.
+If the method exposes a visual or geometric target that a downstream controller tracks, we classify it as an \textbf{explicit visual interface}.

+This rule resolves the boundary cases marked in Table~\ref{tab:method_taxonomy}.
+APV and ContextWM are treated as latent-state world-model boundary cases rather than latent-action methods, because their latent variables form the predictive \emph{state} used for policy learning rather than an action-like interface.
+UVA and Fast-WAM remain direct video--action methods because test-time control consumes hidden representations\,/\,action heads rather than explicit visual targets; in Fast-WAM, the video-generation branch is not required at deployment.
+SWIM is treated as an explicit-interface boundary case because the exposed control object is affordance- or trajectory-like and is consumed by downstream planning and control.

 \paragraph{Control-loop perspective.} Beyond structural design, each family implies a distinct integration pattern with the robot's control loop.
 Figure~\ref{fig:control_loop} illustrates these differences.
-Direct models collapse perception and action into a single inference call whose execution mode---stepwise, chunked, or receding-horizon---determines the length of open-loop intervals between re-observations; latent-action methods route decisions through a learned dynamics model and grounding map whose physical fidelity and controllability are not guaranteed; and explicit interfaces impose a two-level hierarchy where a controller tracks predicted targets, creating opportunities for pre-execution verification but introducing tracking error and perception-pipeline fragility.
+Direct models collapse perception and action into a single inference call whose execution mode---stepwise, chunked, or receding-horizon---determines the length of open-loop intervals between re-observations; latent-action methods insert an action-like variable that may be planned over, decoded, used as policy supervision, retained as a token, or co-generated with robot actions, so control quality depends on both latent identifiability and grounding alignment; and explicit interfaces impose a two-level hierarchy where a controller tracks predicted targets, creating opportunities for pre-execution verification but introducing tracking error and perception-pipeline fragility.
 We analyze these control-integration properties in detail within each family section (\S\ref{subsec:direct-control-integration}, \S\ref{subsec:latent-control-integration}, \S\ref{subsec:explicit-control-integration}) and synthesize them comparatively in \S\ref{subsec:control-comparison}.